 Please note applications to become a Hub is currently closed.
 The next round of applications will open in mid 2018.

 Due to an overwhelmingly positive response from our first round of applications, we have developed an ‘organic’ Hub model.
 This allows us to provide support in areas we were unable to appoint as ‘funded’ Hubs but who demonstrated their commitment to the campaign in their application.

-We provide organic Hubs access to our training, branding, local and regional contacts and all Time to Change tools and materials.
+We provide organic Hubs access to our induction, training, branding, local and regional contacts and all Time to Change tools and materials.
 We also provide a limited amount of staff support centrally to help organic Hubs develop.